The following items are prohibited from importation, meaning they won't be allowed to enter the destination country, territory or region.

 We recommend you confirm import restrictions with local authorities before posting:

-The United Nations Transitional Administration determines import restrictions.
+Timor-Leste’s Ministry of the Interior determines import restrictions.
 At the date of publication, no special restrictions exist.

 Okay to send?
 Send responsibly.